 Dialog element Description IL Table Table of values that defines the inductance vs current.
 The table should only define a single quadrant; the power inductor model implementation will automatically generate inductance values for negative current.
 You can enter these values manually, paste the values from an external source or you can digitise a graph image.
 To digitise a graph image, click on Load From Image.
 This will invoke the data sheet curve digitiser.
-See "Digitising Data Sheet Curves" on page 167.
+See "Digitising Data Sheet Curves" on page 173.
 When complete the data from the data sheet curve digitiser will be entered into the IL Table.
-Series resistance Series resistance of the inductor Shunt resistance Parallel resistance applied across the inductor

-Dialog element Description Initial condition If enabled the inductor will behave like a current source during the DC operating point calculation with the current specified here.
-If disabled the inductor will be a short circuit during the operating point calculation Smoothing nction of the inductor model.
-The Lable may optionally be smoothed function.
+Series resistance Series resistance of the inductor Shunt resistance Parallel resistance applied acr ross the inductor Initial condition If enabled the inductor will behave like a current source during the DC operating point calculation with the current specified here.
+If disabled the inductor will be a short circuit during the operating point calculation Smoothing Sets the smoothing function of the inductor model.
+The poin entered in the IL Table may optionally be smoothed using a mathematical function.
 Options are: No smoothing The points defined by the table are joined by straight lines Local cubic Fits a cubic between all points with derivative average of slope either side of points.
-This is not continuous in the second derivative Cubic spline option 1 Cubic spline with boundary conditions: lower $dL/di=0$, upper $d2L/di2=0$.
+This is not continuous in the second derivative Cubic spline option 1 Cubic spline with boundary conditions: lower dL/di=0, upper d2L/di2 = 0.
 Continuous in second derivative Cubic spline option 2 Cubic spline with boundary conditions: lower dL/di=0, upper dl/di = slope of final segment.
-Continuous in second derivative Cubic spline option 1 usually produces the best results but can sometimes fail during the simulation with error mes- sage: "ERROR instance <ref>: Cannot fit spline to table using SMOOTH=2 strategy.
-Try using SMOOTH=1 or SMOOTH=3"</ref> In this case try either Cubic spline option 2 or Local cubic Save options Use Save to schematic symbol to save model parameters directly on the schematic symbol.
+Continuous in second derivative Cubic spline option 1 usually produces the best results but can sometimes fail during the simulation with error message: "ERROR instance <ref>: Cannot fit spline to table using SMOOTH=2 strategy.
+Try using SMOOTH=1 or SMOOTH=3" In this case try either Cubic spline option 2 or Local cubic</ref>

+Dialog element Description Save options Use Save to schematic symbol to save model parameters directly on the schematic symbol.
 Use Save to model library and enter a model name to save a model in the model library.
 This will be available to be placed in other schematics using the menu Place From Model Library Note that you will not be able to make subsequent edits to the model if using this option.